Symbols like © ® ™ and others often need to be inserted into content.

-We have created a detailed tutorial that explains how to use the WordPress editor here:
+We have created a tutorial that explains how to use the WordPress Content editor here:

-How To Insert Custom Characters Into Your WP Posts And Pages
+Inserting Special Symbols And Characters Into WP Posts And Pages

 If you need to add special characters and symbols to your content (like © ® ™ etc), open up a new or existing Post or Page, then make sure you are using the WordPress Visual Editor and click on the Insert Character button …

 These symbols are called HTML character entities or extended characters.
-They are generated by typing or adding a combination of characters inside your page that your web browser then converts into symbols.
+They are created by typing or adding character combinations inside your page that web browsers then interpret as symbols.

 - When you click on the Select custom character symbol in the Visual Editor, WordPress places the character entity code for you into your content.
 If you’re working in Text Editor mode, you can also add a character entity by just typing in the code directly (or using the plugin shown in the tutorial below).

-- See further below for links to useful resources additional information about HTML characters and symbols.
+- See further below for references useful resources about custom characters and symbols.

 Smilies, also known as “emoticons,” are used to convey emotions in your writing.
 They can be used to brighten up your posts, express disapproval, confusion, sadness, anger, etc… 🙂